alphagov/government-service-design-manual/service-manual/operations/uptime-and-availability.md

 department) which runs on an Infrastructure as a Service platform (provided via contract with a commercial supplier) which relies on network connectivity and power from utilities (which you have no direct contract with).
-This can become quite complex in a Service Oriented Architecture where you rely on other software applications and interfaces.
+This can become quite complex in a service-oriented architecture where you rely on other software applications and interfaces.

 Understand your dependencies and understand their dependencies and all